vaideheebhise/vaideheebhise.github.io/_posts/2023-10-02-Human-Resources-Data-Visualization.md

 - Hiring trend of the company.
 - Recruitment source used by employees to get the job.
 - Diversity and inclusion for the company.
-- Departmentwise job positions and employee count.
+- Department wise job positions and employee count.